tbultel/modbus-binding/docs/4-running_and_testing.md

 # Running/Testing

-By default Kingpigeon devices use a fix IP addr (192.168.1.110).
+By default Kingpigeon devices uses a fix IP addr (192.168.1.110).
 You may need to add this network to your own desktop config before starting your test.
 Check hardware documentation on [Device Store / King Pigeon](../../redpesk-marine/devices-store/docs/devices-store/king-pigeon.html)

 ``` bash
 sudo ip a add  192.168.1.1/24 dev eth0 # eth0, enp0s20f0u4u1 or whatever is your ethernet card name